Server side code of web project usually has 3 layers:

 {% for child in item.children %}…{% endfor %}

-{% for child in item.children %}
+must be replaced with{% for child in item.children %}

 {% if child.public %}…{% endif %}